gravitational/teleport/rfd/0080-yubikey-piv.md

 New PIN set.

 // Prompt user to set management key
-Please enter the current management key [blank to use default key]:
+Please enter the current Management key [blank to use default key]:
+New Management Key generated: <random-24-byte-key>

+Would you like to store this key in PIN protected PIV metadata, so that tsh can find it automatically?
+This is not recommended if you plan to use the Management Key with other PIV applications, like `yubikey-agent`. (y/N):

-New randomly generated Management Key set.
-This key has been added to PIN protected metadata for future use in `tsh`.
+The Management key has been added to PIN protected metadata.
 You can retrieve this key with `tsh piv configure --get-mgm-key` for use with other PIV clients, like `ykman` or `yubico-piv-tool`.

 > tsh login --piv
 Enter the PIV card's PIN: